 Being one of the fastest-growing economies in the world, Vietnam becomes a strategic place for many foreign entrepreneurs to invest.
-Its relatively cheap but highly qualified population is not the only reason attracting businessmen from all over the world for starting a business in Vietnam.
+Its relatively cheap but highly qualified population is not the only reason attracting businessmen from all over the world to set up a company in Vietnam.

 Since the economic reforms launched in 1986, Vietnam’s economy has grown substantially even at a time of uncertainties.
 Even though the financial crisis slowed down the growth, the country’s economy remained quite resilient and soon afterward returned to pre-crisis numbers.
 Currently fully recovered, the 6.41 rise of GDP in the first nine months of 2017 is expected to grow up to 7 percent in the next year.

 The country that used to be one of the world’s poorest is now becoming a hub for labor-intensive goods.
-It has long been an attractive foreign direct investment (FDI) destination, starting a business in Vietnam surely become popular among foreign investors.
+It has long been an attractive foreign direct investment (FDI) destination, so foreign investors now want to set up a company in Vietnam.
 It is expected to slowly replace China in its leading position among strong Asian economies.

 Related article: Should You Be Investing in Vietnam?